Pakistan Army: Involvement in Pakistani society

 The Pakistan Army has played an integral part in the civil society of Pakistan, almost since its inception.
 In 1996, General Jehangir Karamat described Pakistan armed forces' relations with the society:

 In times of national calamities and natural disasters, including the devastating earthquake in 2005 or the great floods in 2010, the army engineering corps, medical, logistical personnel, and other armed forces services have played a major role in area rehabilitation and reconstruction of cities and towns while distributing the relief goods and military rations to the affected civilians.
 Since 1948, the army has been involved in providing power generation to affected areas, building dams, and construction of towns and cities, and conducting rescue operations for evacuations of general public and animals from endangerment.

-To coordinate and manage the proper relief operations, reconstructions, and rehabilitation, the federal government appoints the active-duty officers, as an external billets appointments, to lead federal agencies such as ERRA and the NDMA.
+To coordinate and manage the proper relief operations, reconstructions, and rehabilitation, the federal government appoints the active-duty officers, as an external billets appointments, to lead federal agencies such as the NDMA.
 Besides relief activities in the country, the Pakistan Army has also engaged in other parts of the world such as coordinating and leading the relief efforts in Indonesia, Bangladesh, and Sri Lanka after these countries were affected by the underwater earthquake that resulted in tsunami in 2004.

+Stephen P. Cohen in his article, Pakistan: Army, Society and Security writes:

 Corporate and business activities

-According to international news agencies and investigations by international financial regulators, the department of the army controls, manages, and runs a large number of business enterprises and conglomerates; their total revenue was estimated to be US$ 20 billion in 2007–08.
-One of the largest real estate conglomerates that is run by the army is known as the Defense Housing Authority (DHA), as well as the Army Welfare Trust (AWT), and out 46 housing schemes directly built by the armed forces, none of the schemes is for ordinary soldiers, civilian officers, or personnel employed by the army.
+The Pakistan Army's business interests, managed through foundations like the Fauji Foundation, have been a subject of international scrutiny.
+News agencies and investigations by financial regulators allege the military controls a vast network of business enterprises and conglomerates, with estimates suggesting a total revenue of US$20 billion in 2007-2008.
+The Defence Housing Authority (DHA) and Askari Real Estate are prominent examples of the Pakistan Army's large-scale real estate ventures.
+However, critics point out that none of the 46 housing schemes directly built by the armed forces cater to ordinary soldiers, civilian officers or other army personnel.

 The Fauji Foundation (lit.
-Military Foundation) has shares in the Pakistan Stock Exchange (PSX) and is involved in manufacturing and selling processed meat, stud, and dairy farms meant for the military's own use while there are enterprises that perform functions in the local civilian economy such as bakeries, security, and banking services.
-The army factories managed by the Fauji Foundation produce such goods such as sugar, Fauji Fertilizer, brass castings, and it sells its products to civilian consumers albeit at prices higher than those charged from military personnel.
-The Pakistani military has the largest shares in the PSX and has financial stakes in commercial banking, airlines, steel businesses, cement, telecoms, petroleum and energy, education, sports, health care, and even chains of grocery shops and bakeries.
+'Soldier Foundation') is a Pakistani conglomerate publicly traded on the Pakistan Stock Exchange (PSX).
+It manufactures and sells processed meat, and operates stud and dairy farms primarily for the military's use.
+The foundation also has subsidiaries that contribute to the civilian economy through various enterprises, including bakeries, security services and banking.
+Its factories produce a wide range of goods, including sugar and fertilizer.